ZLT9/portachest/README.md

 > **Note:**
 >
-> When used with [Variant Vanilla Blocks](https://modrinth.com/mod/variant-vanilla-blocks), Port-a-Chest adds Portable Chests and Portable Large Chests for all Vanilla wood types, plus a resource pack to replace the default versions with oak variants.
+> When used with [Variant Vanilla Blocks](https://modrinth.com/mod/variant-vanilla-blocks), Port-a-Chest adds Portable Chests and Portable Large Chests for all vanilla wood types, plus a resource pack to replace the default versions with oak variants.

 ## Recipes